BooleanCat/go-functional/CONTRIBUTING.md

   function`)
 - Commit messages must explain what is changed, not how it is changed
-- The first line of a commit message should be a terse description of the change containing 72 character or fewer
+- The first line of a commit message should be a terse description of the change containing 72 characters or fewer
-- Commit messages should reference related issues

 ## Running tests